Floquet breathers in a modulated nonlinear lattice: Breathers with

 \section{Breathers with $\Omega=\wb/n_T$}

-A peculiarity of this case is that the stability of the breather and the Floquet matrix have to be calculated for a time equal to the modulation period $T_m=n_T T\bre$ as the coordinates, and velocities have to repeat but also the forces which depend on time an only repeat after $T_m$.
-Therefore, the phonon band appear with Floquet exponents multiplied by $n_T$ and spread out they are given $\theta_q=\omega_q T_m =n_T\omega_q T_b$ for a phonon of frequency $\omega_q$.
+A peculiarity of this case is that the linear stability of the breather and the Floquet matrix has to be calculated for a time equal to the modulation period $T_m=n_T T\bre$ as the coordinates, and velocities have to repeat, but also the forces which depend on time and only repeat after $T_m$.
+Therefore, the phonon band appears with Floquet exponents multiplied by $n_T$ and spread out as they are given by $\theta_q=\omega_q T_m =n_T\omega_q T_\text{b}$ for a phonon of frequency $\omega_q$.